Structured cabling – MMC-certified

 - communication connections;

-- telecommunications cabinets;
+- ICT cabinets;

 Product variants